-In the foyer of the museum, you will see the base of the uzubashira, one of the huge pillars, three meters in diameter, that supported this ancient wonder.
+In the foyer of the museum, you will see the base of the uzubashira, three pillars together to form a huge pillar 3-meters in diameter, that supported the shrine.

 The 358 bronze swords

-The most magnificent display is the 358 bronze swords unearthed at Kojindani, where it is believed they were buried as part of religious rituals.
+The most magnificent display is the 358 bronze swords unearthed at Kojindani, where it is believed they were buried as part of religious ritual.

 Gleaming reconstructions are displayed alongside real bronze swords.
 More swords were found buried at this one site in Izumo than in all of the rest of Japan combined.
 Fifteen kilometers away, at Kojindani, is a small museum and a park where you can learn more about this fascinating find.

 Near JR Izumoshi Station about 12 km away, Izumoyayoi no Mori is a new museum dedicated to the Yayoi period and its tombs, which offers in-depth insights into the Yayoi period and the uniquely shaped tombs of Izumo.